Don Hartford, CEO and Co-Owner, Hartford Family Winery

 After earning a BA, Don spent a year teaching English as a second language in Spain and later taught Spanish for four years in Massachusetts.
 Don Hartford met his wife, Jennifer Jackson-Hartford, at Santa Clara University in Northern California in 1979.
 (Shortly thereafter, Jennifer's father, Jess, started a modest 16,000 case winery called Kendall-Jackson.)
 In 1982, he graduated from Santa Clara Law School.
 Don's legal career included a Tokyo law firm, a large San Francisco-based firm, Jess Jackson's practice of constitutional law, and work at the California Supreme Court.
 He also was a partner in a small country law partnership, and served for a time as a winery general counsel and vice president.

 For more than twenty-five years, Don has been immersed in winemaking and winery management.
 In the process, Don has returned to one of his first loves—the land and farming.
 In addition, he and Jenny personally own and lead the farming of the winery’s vineyards, including a small old vine Zinfandel vineyard behind their home.
-As president and part-owner of Hartford Family Wines (with Jennifer), Don works "hands on" at all levels of the business, including work in the vineyards, winery, marketing, hospitality and sales.
+Don and Jenny are co-owners of Hartford Family Winery along with their children, Hailey Hartford Murray and McLean Jackson Hartford.
+Don works "hands on" at all levels of the business, including work in the vineyards, winery, marketing, hospitality and sales.

 Born and raised in South Lake Tahoe, California, Jeff Stewart is, not surprisingly, an avid skier.
 But it was a summer trip to France and an enthusiastic chemistry teacher that enticed him away from the mountains and into winemaking.